Ibisbill: Breeding

 The ibisbill is apparently a monogamous breeder.
 During the breeding season, the ibisbill is known to run short distances while holding the head down, only standing upright to look at its surroundings.
 The nest is located on a bank, island or peninsula on the river, and is little more than a scrape on the ground, which may sometimes be lined with small pebbles.
 Eggs are laid in the end of April and the beginning of May (exact timing varies due to the weather).
 The clutch size varies from two to four oval eggs.
 The behaviour of adults near the nest are said to be similar to lapwings.
 The exact time taken to incubate the eggs is unknown, but both parents share incubation duties.
 It is suspected that chicks from the previous brood may act as helpers at the nest.

 Feeding

 The ibisbill feeds by probing under rocks or gravel on stream beds.
 It will take a variety of terrestrial and aquatic invertebrates including caddisfly and mayfly larvae that hide under boulders in streams, grasshoppers and also small fish.

 Conservation status

-This species has an extremely large range, estimated at 5 million square kilometres (1.9 million square miles) which is not believed to declining or fragmentating.
+This species has a large range, estimated at 5 million square kilometres (1.9 million square miles) which is not believed to declining or fragmentating.
 Although its population is unknown, it is not thought to be declining.
 For these reasons the species is evaluated as Least Concern by the IUCN.